duncanskertchly/BlendTransforms/BUILDING.md

 You'll need a recent version of CMake installed and also the correct version of Visual Studio to match the Maya version you're interested in building the plug-in for.
 Obviously you'll need Maya installed too.

+Also, I didn't realise until I tried to do a build for 2016 that the devkit doesn't come bundled with the Maya install anymore.
+You have to download it from Autodesk.

 ## Build

 1. Open a command prompt with the __build__ directory as your current working directory.
 Make sure the __build__ directory is empty.
 You can run __clean.bat__ in the root directory to do this.